 Important fee and registration information:

-- A $350 deposit is required within two weeks after the notifications go out to secure your place in the retreat, with the full balance due May 15, 2018.
+- Enrollment notifications will be sent by May 25 and a $350 deposit is required by May 30, 2018 to secure your place in the retreat.
 This deposit will go towards the total $1,675 for the retreat.
+The full balance is due Friday, June 8, 2018.

 - A basic tool kit can be purchased for approximately $200 from the instructor on day one; you need only purchase the tools you don’t have.
 Material costs vary depending on metal selected and the size of pieces created.
 Copper or silver sheet and wire also available for purchase.